redux-form/redux-form/README.md

 }

-// apply connectReduxForm() and include synchronous validation ContactForm = connectReduxForm(
+// apply connectReduxForm() and include synchronous validation ContactForm = connectReduxForm({
-  // the name of your form and the key to where your form's state will be mounted 'contact',
+  form: 'contact',                      // the name of your form and the key to
+                                        // where your form's state will be mounted
-  // a list of all your fields in your form
+  fields: ['name', 'address', 'phone'], // a list of all your fields in your form
-  ['name', 'address', 'phone'],
-  // a synchronous validation function validateContact
+  validate: validateContact             // a synchronous validation function })(ContactForm);
-)(ContactForm);

 // export the wrapped component export default ContactForm;